braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_styling.md

 ![Preheader text in a Gmail inbox with the text "Brand.
 New.
 Lounge Shorts".][61]

-The amount of visible preheader text is dependent on the User's email client and the length of the email's subject line.
+The amount of visible preheader text is dependent on the user's email client and the length of the email's subject line.
 Generally, we suggest email preheaders to be between 50 and 100 characters.

 ## Preheader character limits